-The site safety audit form provides a comprehensive checklist to enhance safety in twenty specific areas.
+The site safety audit form provides a comprehensive checklist to enhance safety in 17 specific areas.
 The STAR program has been expanded to included site safety documentation categories and questions that reflect the diversity of work that is currently taking place in the industry and captures more job-specific and relevant data.
-A competent person from the participating company must conduct site safety audits each quarter and submit them to the NATE office via the NATE website at natehome.com.
+A competent person from the participating company must conduct site safety audits each quarter and submit them to the NATE office via the members.natehome.com or the NATE Mobile App.
 Audits must be submitted for 10% of a company’s projects, or 6 audits per quarter, whichever is less.

 *Affiliate Members are not required to submit site safety audits.

 For a complete list of requirements please refer to the sample application/agreement forms below.
 These application forms are for reference only.
 The enrollment period for the NATE STAR Initiative is open annually July 1 – August 31.
 If you would like to apply, you must do so under the homepage of the Member Services Portal.